This post contains affiliate links. If you use these links to buy something we may earn a commission.

 Tools can help you make the most of your morning routine.
 And those tools can be anything you can imagine.
 This is really based on you and your family’s specific needs.
 I’m sharing a few options, some of which we use in our home:

-• A timer or alarm can help.
-Your oven timer can indicate when it’s time to go or give a warning 5 minutes ahead of time (or whatever time interval works for you.)
-That way you’re not the one barking at your kids that it’s time to go.
+- A timer or alarm can help.
+Your oven timer can indicate when it’s time to go or give a 5-minute warning (or whatever time interval works for you.)

-• Consider a coffeemaker with a timer.
-If you need drink coffee each morning, is it time to get one with a timer built in?
-That way it’s already starting when you get up instead of you having to make this step.
+- Consider a coffeemaker with a timer.
+If you drink coffee each morning, is it time to get a coffee maker with a built-in timer you set the night before?
+That way it’s already starting when you get up.
+It’s one less thing to think about, but you get the benefit of having your morning coffee.

 Empower your kids